-Commented [PJ(14]: This section specifies language that would satisfy both the disclaimer requirement for independent expenditures and the disclaimer requirement for campaign material.
-It also specifies language that would satisfy the statutory disclaimer requirements in other common situations not explicitly discussed in those statutes, such as when two entities jointly produce a communication.
+Commented [PJ(14]: This section specifies language that would satisfy the disclaimer requirement for independent expenditures and the disclaimer requirement for campaign material.
+It also specifies language that would satisfy the statutory disclaimer requirements in other common situations not explicitly discussed in those statutes.

-Commented [PJ(15]: Subparts 1 through 4 specify language for written communications.

-Commented [PJ(16]: At its October 4, 2017, meeting, the Board simplified the form of the disclaimer by removing the need to specify whether the communication was in support of or in opposition to a candidate.
-This level of specification is not statutorily required.
-Removing the requirement also eliminated the need for subpart 3, which required a list of candidates supported or opposed by the communication.
+Commented [PJ(15]: This phrase was added in the independent expenditure disclaimer subparts to tie the disclaimer for those expenditures to the new coordination rules.

+The word "written" was added to subparts 1 through 5 to differentiate these communications from the new provision regarding broadcast communications.

+Subp.
+3. Written independent expenditures that name both the candidate supported and the candidate opposed.
+A written independent expenditure that names both the candidate that the communication supports and the candidate that the communication opposes satisfies the disclaimer requirements in Minnesota Statutes section 10A.17, subdivision 4, and Minnesota Statutes section 211B.04 if the communication includes the disclaimer language specified in subpart 2.

-- Subp.
-3. Written independent expenditures that name more than one candidate supported or more than one candidate opposed.
-When a written independent expenditure names more than one candidate supported or names more than one candidate opposed, the disclaimer must - A. include the names of each candidate supported or opposed by the communication; or - B. use the phrase "the candidates named" in place of the list described in item A. - Subp.
-4.2.
-Written independent expenditures without cost.
-If a written independent expenditure is produced and disseminated without cost, the words "and paid for" may be omitted from the disclaimer. - Subp. § 3.
-Independent expenditures; broadcast media.
+Subp.
+34. Written independent expenditures that name more than one candidate supported or more than one candidate opposed.
+When a written independent expenditure names more than one candidate supported or names more than one candidate opposed, the disclaimer must

+- A. include the names of each candidate supported or opposed by the communication; or - B. use the phrase "the candidates named" in place of the list described in item A.

+Subp.
+45. Written independent expenditures without cost.
+If a written independent expenditure is produced and disseminated without cost, the words "and paid for" may be omitted from the disclaimer.

+Subp.
+5. Independent expenditures; broadcast media.
 A. An independent expenditure disseminated through broadcast media that uses the language below in the communication satisfies the disclaimer requirements in Minnesota Statutes section 10A.17, subdivision 4, and Minnesota Statutes section 211B.04:

-This independent expenditure is paid for by ...... (insert name of entity participating in the expenditure).
+This independent expenditure is paid for by (insert name of entity participating in the expenditure).
 It is not coordinated with or approved by any candidate nor is any candidate responsible for it.